 About Norwegian Refugee Council

-The Norwegian Refugee Council (NRC) is an independent humanitarian organization helping people who have been forced to flee.
+The Norwegian Refugee Council (NRC) is an independent humanitarian organisation helping people who have been forced to flee.
 With operations in over 30 countries, NRC protects displaced people and supports them as they build a new future.
-The organization specializes in six areas: food security; education; shelter; legal assistance; camp management; and water, sanitation and hygiene.
+The organisation specialises in six areas: food security; education; shelter; legal assistance; camp management; and water, sanitation and hygiene.